Wednesday, September 11, 2024

 The page's only other link is to the "World Encyclopedia of Puppetry Arts".
 Sadly, this site doesn't return the favour:

 You'll have noticed, dear Diary, that I've changed all the parts' titles.
 Not until I was reasonably sure I had a complete list could I really count the stops closing, but I think the number now used is the final number.
-The count of 77 excludes stop #17170 on the route 20, which appears likely to be acquired by the route 62, and stop #28680 on the route 28, which is already in use by the route D. That count includes stop #23594 on the route 322, whose rider alert sign claims future service by the route 79, and stop #17570 on the route 20, whose rider alert sign claims future service by the route 45; neither of those buses currently serve or even pass those stops, and their promised schedules show no route changes enabling them to start doing so.
+The count of 77 excludes stop #17170 on the route 20, which [has been] acquired by the route 62, and stop #28680 on the route 28, which is already in use by the route D. [In both cases I've now caught the relevant bus at the relevant stop.]
+That count includes stop #23594 on the route 322, whose rider alert sign claims future service by the route 79, and stop #17570 on the route 20, whose rider alert sign claims future service by the route 45; neither of those buses currently serve or even pass those stops, and their promised schedules show no route changes enabling them to start doing so.

 The stops will no longer be served by any buses as of September 14, which is this Saturday.
 I have no idea how many people Metro devotes to stop demolition, so I can't begin to guess how long it'll take them to remove the physical stop elements.
 However, most rider alert signs whose bottoms I photographed bear a note saying "Remove 10/1/24".
 This implies that at least the poles the signs are mostly attached to will stay around that long, and perhaps other physical elements as well.